-The Paulownia (Paulownia tomentosa), also called the Empress or Princess tree, is a deciduous fast-growing tree that typically becomes up to 40’ tall.
+The Paulownia (Paulownia tomentosa), also called the Empress or Princess tree, is a large deciduous fast-growing tree.
 With age, its trunk often grows irregular and sometimes becomes hollow inside.
 The tree has large heart-shaped leaves and is noted for its fragrant, tubular, funnel-shaped, lavender flowers.
 The Paulownia is native to China and was cultivated in Japan and Korea before being exported to Europe and elsewhere in the nineteenth century.
 In America, the Paulownia quickly became a popular garden and street tree and its rise to fame has a rich and well documented history.

 In The Horticulturist and Journal of Rural Affairs of 1846, Andrew Downing, the father of American landscaped gardening, introduced the Paulownia as a new ornamental tree to his readership.
-It was an expanded article, now with illustrations, of a description of the tree published two year earlier in his second edition of A treatise on the theory and practice of landscape gardening, adapted to North America.
+The article is an expanded version, but now with illustrations, of a description of the tree published two year earlier in Downing’s second edition of A treatise on the theory and practice of landscape gardening, adapted to North America.
 Also in 1846, a popular monthly nursery magazine The Cultivator advertised the sale of 500 Paulownia trees, 6 to 15 feet high at $1,00 apiece suggesting the tree had already been cultivated in America for several years and was in high demand.

-Downing got much of his knowledge about the Paulownia from the German physician Franz von Siebold who included a detailed description of the tree in his Flora Japonica, a popular 19th century reference book on exotic plants published in 1835.
+Andrew Downing got much of his knowledge about the Paulownia from the German physician Franz von Siebold who included a detailed description of the tree in his Flora Japonica, a popular 19th century beautifully illustrated reference book on exotic plants.
 Von Siebold, at the request of the Dutch East Indian Company, had traveled extensively in Asia, gathered information about local plants, and must have directly observed the Paulownia while staying in Japan.
 He named the tree after Anna Pavlovna, queen consort of William II of The Netherlands and daughter of Tsaar Paul I of Russia, and dedicated the Flora Japonica to the princess as well.

-For the illustrations of the Paulownia, Andrew Downing specifically mentioned von Siebold’s as his source.
-However, Downing’s illustration of a branch with flowers and seeds differs slightly from von Siebold’s version and seems to have been copied from illustrations in contemporary French botanical magazines and published in reverse.
+For the illustrations of the Paulownia used in his 1846 article, Downing specifically mentioned von Siebold’s as his source.
+However, Downing’s illustration of a branch with flowers and seeds differs slightly from von Siebold’s version and seems to have been copied from illustrations in contemporary French botanical magazines and printed in reverse.
 The picture of the tree seems too generic for a direct provenance.

-Planting Paulownia seeds in Europe is not documented until 1834 or 1836 when M. Neumann, a horticulturist at Les Jardin des Plantes in Paris received seeds from the Count of Cussy.
-During his travels to England the count had acquired several small porcelain vases that contained Paulownia seeds from a member of the British East Indian Company called Kiernon (probably Kiernan).
+Planting Paulownia seeds in Europe is not documented until 1834 or 1836 when M. Neumann, a horticulturist at Les Jardin des Plantes in Paris received seeds from the Count of Cussy who during his travels to England had acquired several small porcelain vases that contained Paulownia seeds from a member of the British East Indian Company called Kiernon or Kiernan.
 Because the British East Indian Company primary traded with India and China, the seeds probably originated from China, and not Japan.
 Some seeds successfully germinated, and the young plants were cared for in a greenhouse in the Jardin des Plants.
-After three years, noticing that the plants were not thriving, Neumann moved them outside where they started to do much better, and eight years after the seed was planted the Paulownia finally bloomed for the first time.
+After three years, noticing that the plants were not thriving, Neumann moved them outside where they started to do much better, and eight years after the seeds were planted a Paulownia finally bloomed for the first time.

 As mentioned before, the Paulownia is a fast-growing tree and propagation turned out to be easy.
 Cuttings of young shoots according to Neumann were planted in a shady place under glass and readily struck root.
 Also pieces of the root of the Paulownia were placed under an inch and a half of soil in a hot house and generated new plants in about two weeks.
 And of course, the parent tree in the Jardin des Plants by 1842 was producing seeds in large quantities as well.